Klassik & Jazz trifft auf traditionelle anatolische Volkslieder

 The development of the occidental multiple voice music started as a contrast to the traditional oriental Music that still today is one vocal accompanied by instrumentals.
 The “Medieval Mystic” delivers us a theme in which we can use Mystic to bring together the cultural and religious differences of our times or an important political and social concern and form them into a musical highlight that can be understood.
 The Ensemble Canta Filia was able to gain the Turkish vocalist and composer Hasan Yükselir for this project.
 Hasan Yükselir, has been working as cultural ambassador on large stages across European metropolitan cities for years for his country.

 For this reason we have premiers of Hasan Yükselirs works on our program agenda, in which he brings both ensembles together into one.
 In this way, we want to encourage peace, understanding and forgiveness amongst people and religions.
-For this reason we are planning follow-up concerts in Europe, Germany and in Turkey.
+For this purpose, follow-up concerts in Germany, Europe and Turkey are presented.